elastic/elastic-agent/internal/pkg/otel/README.md

 ## Running the Elastic Distribution for OpenTelemetry Collector

-To run Elastic OpenTelemetry Distribution you can use Elastic-Agent binary downloaded for your OS and architecture.
+To run the Elastic Distribution for OpenTelemetry Collector you can use Elastic-Agent binary downloaded for your OS and architecture.
 Running command

 ```bash